AudiologyHoldings/Icing/readme.md

 		'bind'             => true,         //if true, attach IcingVersionable as HasMany relationship for you onFind and if contained
-		'check_identical'  => true,         //if true, version is marked as minor, if the data is identical to last version 'ignore_identical' => true,         //if true, no version is created, if the data is identical to last version ));
+		'check_identical'  => true,         //if true, version is marked as minor, if the data is identical to last version 'ignore_identical' => true,         //if true, no version is created, if the data is identical to last version 'useDbConfig'      => 'archive'     //optionally you can setup a custom config in app/Config/database.php (ignored when testing)
+	));